 VIDEO DEVOTIONAL THOUGHT, April 14

-Today’s 40 Days of Hope & Encouragement video is from Louisiana College’s Director of Student Activities K.B.
+Today’s 40 Days of Hope & Encouragement video is from Louisiana Christian University’s Director of Student Activities K.B.
 Thomas, who reveals from Genesis how Noah coped with quarantine aboard the Ark.

 VIDEO DEVOTIONAL THOUGHT, April 13